The COMPASS Math Exam

-No matter how hard you try, you cannot "fail" in the math COMPASS exam.
+No matter how low your scores are, you cannot "fail" this examination.
 All you can do is score poorly.
-If you do score poorly in the math COMPASS exam you might end up paying more tuition fees for your graduation by having to attend more preparatory courses.
-This in turn will make you take up more time to complete your graduation.
-However, in some cases where you want to substitute your COMPASS exam score instead of your SAT score, the COMPASS exam will be instrumental in determining your ability to enrol in the college of your choice.
+If you do score poorly in the Math section of COMPASS, you might end up paying more tuition fees for your graduation by having to attend more preparatory courses.
+This in turn will delay the time taken for your graduation.
+However, in some cases where you want to substitute your COMPASS score instead of your SAT score, the former exam will be instrumental in determining your ability to enrol in the college of your choice.

 What must I study for the exam?